 The GOV.UK website gives guidelines on the retention period for other payroll related records.

-Records which must be kept include those relating to pay rates, tax and NI deductions.
+Records which must be kept include those relating to pay rates, tax and NIC deductions.
 Employers should keep records of training, employment history and terms and conditions of employment.

 Although payroll records should be retained for the current tax year plus the previous three years, many employers keep these records for six years.
 A major reason for this is that some payroll records, such as business expenses claims, are also ‘accounting’ records.
 Under the Companies Act 2006, accounting records need to be kept for six years following the end of the company’s accounting period.